HermanMartinus/justsketchme-frontend/_posts/2021-06-24-how-video-game-fashion-went-from-inspired-to-k-pop-to-nickelback...to-worse.md

 ---
-title: How video game fashion went from Inspired to K-pop to Nickelback... to worse.
+title: How video game fashion went from Inspired to Nickelback... to worse.
 date: 2021-06-24 22:00:00 +0000
 permalink: video-game-fashion-today
 description: 'Look, we need to talk about the looks. '
-image: ''
+image: "/uploads/vagrant-story-2-prologue-710x400.jpeg"
 author: Dante Ludolf

 ---